 Meet Tori Ritchie

 Tori Ritchie is a hoot.
-So if you’re lucky enough to join her on tour you’re in for a good time.
+If you’re lucky enough to join her on a San Francisco food tour you’re in for a good time.

 A seasoned culinary professional who trained at Tante Marie’s Cooking School, and completed an externship at Chez Panisse Cafe, she proudly calls herself a cook and not a chef.
 In her view, chefs work in restaurant kitchens and cooks work in home kitchens and there is a big difference between the two.
 She’s on a mission to help home cooks.